-The Strategic Heritage Plan (SHP) and the Procurement Unit hosted a Business Seminar on 20 March 2018 on how to do business with the United Nations in the context of the Strategic Heritage Plan Construction and Renovation Project.
+The Strategic Heritage Plan (SHP) and the Procurement Unit of the United Nations Office at Geneva hosted a Business Seminar on 20 March 2018 on how to do business with the United Nations in the context of the SHP construction and renovation project.
 Further information is available here

 The United Nations Office at Geneva (UNOG)

 is the second largest United Nations (UN) centre after the UN Headquarters in New York.
 UNOG is housed in the Palais des Nations (PdN) situated in the beautiful 46 hectare Ariana Park overlooking Lake Geneva in Switzerland.